vacp2p/rfc/specs/waku/waku-1.md

 Nodes SHOULD limit the maximum size of both packets and envelopes.
 If a packet exceeds its limit it MUST be dropped.

 - **RLPx Packet Size** - This size MUST be checked before a message is decoded.
-- **Waku Envelope** - Each envelope contained in an RLPx packet MUST then separately be checked against the maximum envelope size.
+- **Waku Envelope Size** - Each envelope contained in an RLPx packet MUST then separately be checked against the maximum envelope size.

 Clients are free to use their own packet sizes.
 The default values are `10mb` for the RLPx Packet and `1mb` for a Waku envelope.